Trump pardons Michael Flynn, who twice pleaded guilty to lying to the FBI

 Source: vosizneias.com

-The move was long expected after Trump said in March he was "strongly considering" pardoning Flynn.
+The move was long expected after Trump said in March that he was "strongly considering" pardoning Flynn.

 More in www.nbcnews.com